-Blepharitis Treatment at Your Ophthalmologists in Phoenix, AZ
+Blepharitis Treatment at Your Eye Specialists in Arizona

-Blepharitis is a condition that causes eyelid irritation, watery eyes, sticky eyelashes, and eye pain.
-It is very common complication of dry eye disease.
+Blepharitis is a condition that causes eyelid irritation, watery eyes, sticky eyelashes, foreign body sensation, and eye pain.
+It is very commonly associated with dry eye disease.
 At Eye Doctors of Arizona, with locations Downtown, North, and Biltmore in Phoenix, blepharitis is a condition we commonly treat.
 It is a condition all our patients should recognize to know to come in for treatment.